It's the season for the flea and tick again and your beloved pooch is suffering from these pesky biting bugs.

 The active ingredient is Fluralaner, which was approved in 2013 as an insecticide.

-soft chewable for dogs only, that is given monthly.
-It uses an
+A soft chewable for dogs only, that is given monthly.
+It uses an ingredient called Afoxolaner.

-ingredient called Afoxolaner.
-It kills and prevents adult fleas infestations.
-NexGard is also for tick kills and prevents the infestation of 3 common dog ticks, American, Deer and Lone
+Nexgard kills and prevents adult fleas infestations.
+NexGard is also kills tick and prevents the infestation of 3 common dog ticks, American, Deer and the Lone Star.

 I used this for a summer on my dogs, and it worked, however I started having breathing issues that I can't say for certainty was caused by these collars, but after I stopped putting them on my dogs, the breathing trouble went away.
 Just to note I did mention to my Vet about the breathing issue, but he didn't think this collar had anything to do with it.